Email Editor

 The Rain animation widget lets you add moving objects to your email design as though they are falling like rain.
 You can choose whether you want to objects to be a Sphere, an Image, or Text.

-You can change how the objects will be displayed, for example, the number of objects shown, and also the size and color.
+You can change how the objects are displayed, for example, the number of objects shown, and also the size and color.
 You can also select to have the objects rotate when falling.

 You can add the Rain animation widget only once in your email design.